alejandrosnz/ESP-Spotify-OLED/README.md

 8. Monitor the upload process in the IDE's console

+## 📦 3D Model

+You can find the 3D model used for this project [here](https://www.printables.com/model/1098419-terminal-for-ssd1106-13-oled-remix).

 ## 🛠️ Troubleshooting

 If you encounter issues while using the ESP8266/ESP32 Spotify OLED Display, here are some common problems and their solutions: